memelang-net/memesql3/readme.md

 ## Files

 * *conf.py* database configurations
-* *core.meme* core memelang keys and aids to be loaded into the DB
 * *db.py* library for executing Postgres queries
 * *main.py* CLI interface for queries and testing
 * *memelang.py* library to parse Memelang queries